eggrobin/Enmerkar/README.md

 |`d` `␣` `3` `0` `␣` | 𒀭𒌍 |
 |`d` `␣` `s` `i` `n` `␣` | 𒀭𒌍 |

+### Spelling

+We use j rather than i̯ or y, w rather than u̯, ŋ rather than g̃ or ĝ.
+Keys are assigned to the letters ŋ, ṣ, š, ś, and ṭ (see below for their placement); they should not be entered as digraphs.

 ### Word separation

 For the sake of editability, linebreaking, and searchability, we recommend that you separate words; this can